Modern Money Theory revisited – still the same false promise

 How does MMT come to postulate that we would have a sovereign currency system, while at the same time defending the bankmoney privilege and failing to be clear about the all-dominating pro-active bankmoney regime that is re-actively backed by the central banks and warranted by government as the bankmoney guarantor of last instance?

 The sectors can and ought to be subdivided, particularly, for example, into monetary institutions, non-monetary financial institutions, fiscal bodies, and real-economic actor groups.
 There are such sub-divisions in Godley/Lavoie.
 MMT claims to do likewise if need be, but in fact they do not.
-As a result, when they speak of 'the government' it is unclear who is addressed – the governing cabinet or the President's office and the ministries, the executive beyond, parliament, or the central bank as the national or intergovernmental monetary authority (while the judiciary is in fact not much involved here).
-All state bodies and other institutions under public law are subsumed under the one category of 'government' or 'public sector'.
+As a result, when they speak of 'the government' it is unclear who is addressed – the governing cabinet or the President's office, the treasury, the executive beyond, parliament, or the central bank as the national or intergovernmental monetary authority (while the judiciary is in fact not much involved here).
+All these state bodies and other institutions under public law are subsumed under the one category of 'government' or 'public sector'.
 One may then puzzle over what or who more precisely they refer to.
 What becomes obvious here is MMT's explicit intention to merge creditary and fiscal functions, as if to make that fundamental distinction disappear; a distinction relating to the further development of the separation of powers, which is fundamental to any liberal and democratic rule of law and indispensible in monetary and fiscal analyses.

 In this paper, 'government' refers to the top positions of the executive state power, including a state's treasury, but not including other state bodies and the central bank (if the latter is a state body under constitutional and administrative law at all, rather than a commercial joint-stock company with the majority held by banks and other private owners).